New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

 We now consider the sequence of deformed mutations \beq \eeq where $a_j,b_j$ are arbitrary parameters.
-With a generic choice of these parameters, the Laurent property no longer holds for these mutations, so the map $\tilde{\varphi}=\mu_3\circ\mu_2\circ\mu_1$ does not have the Laurent property; moreover, it is no longer completely periodic with period 4 (generically, it defines an automorphism of infinite order of the field of rational functions on $\C^3$).
-However, by a slight extension of Theorem 1.3 in \cite{hk} (generalizing from the case of skew-symmetric $B$ to the skew-symmetrizable case), it is not hard to see that this deformed version of $\tilde{\varphi}$ preserves the same presymplectic form $\om$.
+With a generic choice of these parameters, the Laurent property no longer holds for these mutations, so the map ${\varphi}=\mu_3\mu_2\mu_1$ does not have the Laurent property; moreover, it is no longer completely periodic with period 4.
+However, similarly to the $\rB_2$ case, by a minor variation on Theorem 1.3 in \cite{hk}, generalizing it to the skew-symmetrizable case, it is not hard to see that the deformed map ${\varphi}$ given by the composition of transformations \eqref{B3dmaps} preserves the same presymplectic form $\om=\sum_{i<j}\om_{ij} \rd \log x_i \wedge \rd \log x_j$ as in the undeformed case.

 Before considering the deformed case (\ref{B3dmaps}) further, there are two ways to simplify the calculations.
-First of all, assuming the case of generic parameter values $a_ib_i\neq 0$ for all $i$, we apply the scaling action of the three-dimensional algebraic torus $(\C^*)^3$, given by $x_i\to \la_i\, x_i$, $\la_i\neq0$, and use this to remove three parameters, so that we may set
+Firstly, assuming the case of generic parameter values $a_ib_i\neq 0$ for all $i$, we apply the scaling action of the three-dimensional algebraic torus $(\C^*)^3$, given by $x_i\to \la_i\, x_i$, $\la_i\neq0$, and use this to remove three parameters, so that we may set

 without loss of generality, but keep $b_i$ arbitrary for $ i=1,2,3$.
-Having simplified the space of parameters, the map $\varphi$ is equivalent to the iteration of the system of recurrences \beq \eeq Secondly, because we are in an odd-dimensional situation where $\Omega$ necessarily has determinant zero, so that $\om$ is degenerate, we can use
+Having simplified the space of parameters, the map $\varphi$ is equivalent to the iteration of the system of recurrences \beq \eeq Secondly, because we are in an odd-dimensional situation where necessarily $\det(\Omega)=0$ and $\om$ is degenerate, we can use